CGuard: Efficient Spatial Safety for C: Evaluation

+Figure~\ref{fig:spec_mem} shows the memory overhead of \toolname and AddressSanitizer for the SPEC benchmarks.
 Our memory overhead for SPEC is 1.16\% (Figure~\ref{fig:spec_mem}), which is slightly higher than the 0.4\% overhead reported by SGXBounds. {\tt gcc} and {\tt perlbench} are the worst-performing benchmarks with overheads of 104\% and 17\%, respectively.
 For {\tt gcc}, our memory overhead is mainly due to the source code modifications related to the size-invariant (discussed in Section~\ref{sec:usability}).
 To confirm this, we ran the native run with our custom allocator.
 The memory overhead in this case was 2\%.
 We performed a similar experiment for {\tt perlbench} and observed 16\% overhead.
 This confirms that source code refactoring is not the reason for the memory overhead in {\tt perlbench}.
 To validate that the overhead is not due to our segment-based allocation, we modified the original allocator to allocate eight additional bytes for every allocation.
 With the modified allocator, the overhead was the same as with our custom allocator.
-This indicates that the overhead is primarily due to the small objects for which the overhead of object headers is high.
+This indicates that the overhead is primarily due to the small objects for which the overhead of object headers is high. \piyus{On the other hand, the memory overheads of AddressSanitizer were in the range of 13\%-303\%, with the geometric mean overhead of 71.2\%.
+This is expected because AddressSanitizer uses shadow memory and puts freed objects into quarantine.}